 One of the most popular options, using blown-in insulation for your home is a great way to get a high thermal performance at a low cost, while still saving plenty of money on energy and heating.
 Using blown-in fiberglass to insulate your home is a very cost-effective choice, particularly since you can most likely do it yourself without great difficulty.

 Essentially, this type of insulation provides a very thorough blanket of foam to cover the surfaces in need of insulating, and therefore it really proves effective when it comes to stopping any air from coming through.
-The fact that it is quite cheap and fast to install (as opposed to batts or panels) make it a very useful option to keep in mind.
+The fact that it is quite cheap and fast to install (as opposed to batts or panels) makes it a very useful option to keep in mind.

-In addition to the most common blown-in insulation material (fiberglass) there are other alternatives worth mentioning as well: namely, cellulose (much appreciated for its cost-effectiveness and extremely high R value, as well as for being often made of recyclable materials) and rock wool fiber (much more expensive, but provides excellent sound insulation as well, and is also noncombustible and a pest repellent in itself).
+In addition to the most common blown-in insulation material (fiberglass) there are other alternatives worth mentioning as well: namely, cellulose (much appreciated for its cost-effectiveness and extremely high R value, as well as for being often made of recyclable materials) and rock wool fiber (much more expensive, but provides excellent sound insulation as well, and is also noncombustible and a pest repellent in itself)

 Fiberglass has become a staple in home building and improvement for centuries now.
 It is one of the most commonly used insulation materials, and indeed can be found in many homes across the world as such.